 - 3.1.
 The objectives of this Plan are to: - 3.1.1.
-Strengthen the Area's important economic role as a location for jobs and employment uses by: - 3.1.1.1. increasing the diversity of employment uses in the Area; - 3.1.1.2. retaining the concentration of culture sector employment in the Area to recognize King-Spadina's important role in cultural employment in the Downtown, the City, and nationally; and - 3.1.1.3. encouraging the retention and adaptive re-use of heritage properties for employment uses. - 3.1.2.
-Ensure the continued support and enhancement of the cluster of employment in the King-Spadina Area by requirement development in the Area to provide the greater of: - 3.1.2.1. the replacement of all existing non-residential gross floor area; or - 3.1.2.2. a minimum of 25 per cent of the total gross floor area as non-residential uses. - 3.1.3.
-Conserve built heritage resources to enhance the heritage character of the Area. - 3.1.4.
-Increase amenities to serve the needs of people and increase liveability for existing and future residents, workers and visitors to the Area by: - 3.1.4.1. including a full range of locally-serving retail and service uses; - 3.1.4.2. providing a full range of community service facilities, green infrastructure and physical infrastructure that is equitably distributed; - 3.1.4.3. securing land for new parks, improving and expanding existing parks, and publically accessible open spaces; - 3.1.4.4. improving and expanding the existing network of sidewalks, laneways, and mid-block connections as integral components of the public realm and the mobility network; and - 3.1.4.5. improving opportunities for active transportation through enhanced pedestrian clearways and cycling infrastructure.
+Strengthen the Area's important economic role as a location for jobs and employment uses by: - 3.1.1.1. increasing the diversity of employment uses in the Area; - 3.1.1.2. retaining the concentration of culture sector employment in the Area to recognize King-Spadina's important role in cultural employment in the Downtown, the City, and nationally; and - 3.1.1.3. encouraging the retention and adaptive re-use of properties on the heritage register for employment uses. - 3.1.2.
+Ensure the continued support and enhancement of the cluster of employment in the King-Spadina Area by encouraging non-residential gross floor area to be provided on the development site. - 3.1.3.
+Conserve cultural heritage resources to enhance the heritage character of the Area. - 3.1.4.
+Increase amenities to serve the needs of people and increase liveability for existing and future residents, workers and visitors to the Area by: - 3.1.4.1. including a full range of locally-serving retail and service uses; - 3.1.4.2. providing a full range of community service facilities, green infrastructure and physical infrastructure that is equitably distributed: - 3.1.4.3. securing land for new parks, improving and expanding existing parks, and publicly accessible open spaces; - 3.1.4.4. improving and, where appropriate, expanding the existing network of sidewalks, laneways, and mid-block connections as integral components of the public realm and the mobility network; and - 3.1.4.5. improving opportunities for active transportation through enhanced pedestrian clearways and cycling infrastructure.